ricardoapuGL/intro_to_graphql/presentation_notes.md

 - **data source Agnostic**
 "GraphQL does not mandate a particular programming language or storage system for application services that implement it"
 - **you get what you ask for**:
   - GraphQL queries are **Field Sets**
   - field -> function **field resolver**

 GraphQL **principles**:

 1. Product-centric: ***GraphQL is unapologetically driven by the requirements of views and the front-end engineers that write them***.
     - "Client First", me, 2023
-    - "designed to build client applications by providing an intuitive and flexible syntax and system for describing their data requirements and interactions.", GraphQL Spec, 2021
+    - >"designed to build client applications by providing an intuitive and flexible syntax and system for describing their data requirements and interactions."
+    GraphQL Spec, 2021
 2. Hierarchical
 3. Strong-typing
 4. Client-specified response
 5. Introspective

-## Overview
+## 1.2.
+Overview

 Its just HTTPS, auth whatever you like, client and server interact throught POST json body: